 The situation in Syria has gone from bad, it skipped worse, and plunged straight into bleak.
 I needed time to wrap my head around the events of the last seventeen months.

-Syria has been on my mind since the day I evacuated, April 26, 2011.
+Syria has been on my mind since I evacuated — April 26, 2011.
 My friends Bassel, Zaki, and Karam drove me to a bus station in the outskirts of Aleppo where I boarded an almost empty bus to Lebanon at 2AM.
 I never imagined things would get this bad.
-I read newspaper articles, blogs, Facebook posts; I watch videos on YouTube, listen to news reports; I follow vetted Twitter users who are inside Syria; I call friends and relatives on a weekly basis — and still, it is difficult to know exactly what is happening inside the country.
-My heart aches for all the Syrians who have lost their lives and livelihood during this bloody conflict.
-And my thoughts and prayers go to all those who remain trapped inside.

 Something came up last minute and my grandmother’s sister has to travel.
 I spent the last couple of weeks looking at apartments and finally moved a few days ago.